 In order to understand how our own Milky Way galaxy formed and evolved, astronomers rely on observing distant galaxies.
 As their light takes billions of years to reach us, telescopes can be used as time machines, as long as we have a clear indicator to pinpoint the distance to the objects being observed.
-As with closer galaxies, stars and planets, astronomers use the technique of spectroscopy to analyse their light, dispersing it into a spectrum.
+As with closer galaxies, stars, and planets, astronomers use the technique of spectroscopy to analyze their light, dispersing it into a spectrum.

-Scientists then look for characteristic features (spectral lines) that tell them about properties including the composition, temperature and movement of the object.
+Scientists then look for characteristic features (spectral lines) that tell them about properties including the composition, temperature, and movement of the object.
 With the most distant galaxies, only one spectral feature typically stands out, the so-called Lyman-alpha line associated with hydrogen gas.

-Jorryt Matthee comments: “Newly born stars in very distant galaxies are hot enough to break apart hydrogen in surrounding clouds of gas, which then shines brightly in Lyman-alpha light, in theory the strongest such features observable in a distant galaxy.
+Jorryt Matthee comments: “Newly born stars in very distant galaxies are hot enough to break apart hydrogen in surrounding clouds of gas, which then shines brightly in Lyman-alpha light, in theory, the strongest such features observable in a distant galaxy.
 Yet in practice, Lyman-alpha photons struggle to escape galaxies as gas and dust block and diverge their travel paths, making it a complex process to understand.”